 Applications are accepted all year on a rolling basis.
-We are currently reviewing applications for Spring and Summer 2023 (we recommend applying by October 7 to ensure consideration for Spring, and by December 2nd to ensure consideration for Summer.
+We are currently reviewing applications for Summer 2023 (we recommend applying by December 16 to ensure consideration for Summer.
 However, all candidates will be considered on a rolling basis until positions are filled).

 To apply, please click here to submit your 1) resume and 2) a cover letter explaining your interest in working for FPF and the subjects or issue areas you are most interested in.

 - Summer: Typically, FPF’s summer interns participate in a 10-week Internship Program in Washington, DC that is full-time (40 hours/week) and runs from mid-May to mid-August, and are expected to come into the office at least three days per week.
 Exceptional candidates may be able to work remotely.